 Our principal uses of capital for 2009 were operating expenses, home construction, the payment of routine liabilities and the acquisition of new lot positions.
 We used funds generated by operations to meet our short-term working capital requirements.
 Cash flows for each of our communities depend on the status of the development cycle, and can differ substantially from reported earnings.
 Early stages of development or expansion require significant cash outlays for land acquisitions and construction of model homes for finished lot acquisitions.
 For raw land purchases, we also need to fund plat and other approvals, roads, utilities, general landscaping and other amenities.
 Because these costs are a component of our inventory and not recognized as an expense in our statement of operations until a home closes, we incur significant cash outlays prior to recognition of earnings.
 In the later stages of a community, cash inflows may significantly exceed earnings reported for financial statement purposes, as the cash outflow associated with home and land construction was previously incurred.
-From a liquidity standpoint, we were experiencing the positive effects of the homebuilding cash flow cycle over the last couple of years, as our debt balances have begun to acquire new lots.
+From a liquidity standpoint, we were experiencing the positive effects of the homebuilding cash flow cycle over the last couple of years, as our debt balances have decreased and our cash balances have increased as our community count declines.
+As these older communities are closing out and our inventory volumes decrease, we have begun to acquire new lots.
 Accordingly, on a go-forward basis, we expect that cash outlays for land purchases may exceed our cash generated by operations as demand for new homes stabilizes and improves and we begin to expand our business.
 During 2009, we purchased about 4,700 lots for \$182.0 million, started about 3,541 lots and closed 4,039 homes.